-In the case of a dead battery, use the key in the driver door.
+- Use the key in the driver door.
 The key lock cylinder is covered with a cap.

-To lock or unlock the doors from the inside:
+To lock or unlock the door from the inside:

-- Press or or on the power door lock switch. - Push down on a door lock knob to lock a door. - Pull the door handle once to unlock the door.
+- Press or on the power door lock switch. - Push down on the door lock knob to lock a door. - Pull the door handle once to unlock the door.
 Pull the handle again to unlatch it.